-Medina, 53, was returning from a reporting trip outside the eastern city of Curuguaty when his vehicle was intercepted by two camouflage-clad gunmen on a motorcycle, Néstor Cañete, the public prosecutor investigating the case, told reporters.
+On October 16, 2014, Pablo Medina Velázquez, 53, was returning from a reporting trip outside the eastern Paraguay city of Curuguaty when his vehicle was intercepted by two camouflage-clad gunmen on a motorcycle, Néstor Cañete, the public prosecutor investigating the case, told reporters.

 Cañete said Medina was shot four times in the face and chest with a 9mm pistol and died at the wheel of his vehicle.
 Antonia Maribel Almada, 19, who was Medina's assistant and was in the vehicle, was also killed in the attack near the village of Villa Ygatimí, according to news reports.